Getting the Most Out of Advising

 Course Substitution and Pre-approval Process

-Have you transferred in a course(s) that you think will count toward a general education requirement?
-Are you thinking about taking a class outside of Saint Mary’s that you are hoping can fulfill a general education requirement?
-We can help!
+Have you transferred in a course(s) that you think will count toward a specific requirement?
+Are you thinking about taking a class outside of Saint Mary’s that you are hoping can fulfill a specific requirement?

 What you need to do: